AndroidDeveloperLB/LB-Launcher/README.md

 3. Since there are going to be some conflicts in java files, move all of the "wallpaperPicker" java files (in "src" folder) into the main folder.
 4. Get the "proto-nano" library and use it within the project.
 You can get the latest one [here](https://github.com/google/protobuf/releases) (search for "protobuf-javanano...") .
 4. import the projects into Eclipse, and make the main one use the "wallpaperPicker" project as an Android library project.
 5. Errors fixing time.
 Fix all errors that you find.
-6. Run the app on the emulator/device. if it works, you can try to convert it to Android-Studio project.
+6. Run the app on the emulator/device.
+If you wish to see what I got on this phase, the original project folder before converting to Android-Studio is on the repository.
+7. You can try to convert it to Android-Studio project.

 **Why I've made this project**